Vascomax/tizOTP-doc/README.md

 ## Usage:
 ### Standalone mode / backup load
 - name your encrypted andOTP backup file exactly "accounts.json.aes.mp3" or "accounts.json.mp3" if using plain text backup file
-- transfer the file as music e.g. via the wearable app ("add music") into the "Music" folder on the Galaxy watch (file:///opt/usr/home/owner/media/Music)
+- transfer the file as music e.g. via the wearable app ("add music") into the "Music" folder on the Galaxy Watch® (file:///opt/usr/home/owner/media/Music)
 - Install/ Start the main application
 - At the first start (or until a backup is loaded) some example data is loaded for testing (if you cancel the password input with back key)
 - To load the backup data enter the password for the andOTP backup, select the appropriate option (encrypted or plain) and press load (if plain text backup is used, you do not need to enter a password here.
 For internal data encryption a random key is created)